 Pulse Commerce handles multi-channel retail with ease, providing a consistent service across all channels.
 It allows you to keep track of your inventory levels no matter how many channels you sell on, syncing stock numbers across the platform.

-Intelligent automation means that, if you have more than one warehouse holding your stock, Pulse Commerce will optimize fulfilment based on location, margin, or fulfilment time (depending on your preference).
+Intelligent automation means that, if you have more than one warehouse holding your stock (warehouse management), Pulse Commerce will optimize fulfilment based on location, margin, or fulfilment time (depending on your preference).
 So, once your customer places an order, their product will be shipped from the nearest warehouse to them, saving time and money on shipping costs.

 Pulse Commerce advertises faster turnaround times, thanks to their automated fulfilment process.
 They offer fraud detection and secure payment processing when capturing sales, too.
 (You can find out more about this in our guide to the best payment processors.)